 - Financial advisor

 - Financial researcher

 - Financial Manager

 Also, there’s an important caveat: Your work experience must be in a paid position, so managing your own investments or those of your family or friends without compensation does not meet the CFA work experience requirement.

-After you’ve completed the challenging three-level CFA exam and achieved four years of relevant work experience, you’ll be ready to apply for a CFA charter.
+After you’ve completed the challenging three-level CFA exam and achieved four years of relevant work experience, you’ll be ready for the last CFA requirement, which is applying for a CFA charter.
 You’ll need to provide two to three professional references that attest to your professional character and work experience.
 Then you’ll fill out an application to become a CFA regular member.

 After the CFA Institute approves your application, you can then join the organization and use the CFA charter designation so long as you maintain your regular member status.
 Membership has additional benefits: you’ll be able to connect with your peers through the organization, access high-level career-related resources on the organization’s website, and stay up to date when it comes to the important issues affecting the chartered financial analyst industry.